 Over a period spanning nearly 70 years, the McGinnis Reading Center and Clinic at Western Michigan University has provided numerous clinical, research and diagnostic services to a diverse population of children, university students and adults in our local and surrounding communities.
 Throughout its history, the clinic has continued to provide on-going functions while expanding services in literacy.
 In more recent years, the clinic has served as a practicum experience for undergraduate and graduate students in diagnostic assessment and instruction.
 The goal is to continue to expand services and broaden community outreach efforts.

 The Registrar’s Office is responsible for maintaining the integrity of academic records for all individuals who pursue their education at Western Michigan University.
-Academic records include, but are not limited to, student academic information, records of enrollment, academic status, degree completion and directory information.
+Academic records include student academic information, records of enrollment, academic status, degree completion and directory information.
 The Registrar’s Office also provides administrative support and services for students, faculty, staff and administration.
-Services include academic schedule preparation, assigning classroom space, assistance with the grading process, graduation auditing and veteran’s services.
+Services include academic schedule preparation, assigning classroom space, assistance with the grading process, graduation auditing and veteran services.

 Division of Student Affairs